-40. When undertaken by government, defeasance leads to an impoverishment of general government.
-There are three ways in which this occurs, according to the above rules:

-- in one instance, when a capital transfer is recorded when a government unit buys the involved assets: this has a direct impact on its net lending/borrowing at the time the transfer is recorded; - on several occasions, when government acts through its guarantee: this has an impact on its net lending/borrowing every time the guarantee is called; - on several occasions, when the assets bought by a government unit are loans which have been transferred without the recording of a capital transfer.
-This has an impact on government net lending/borrowing if the loans are cancelled by mutual agreement; when the debtor no longer exist, the impact on government wealth is recorded through an other change in the volume of assets. - 41.
-The classification inside the general government sector of units in charge of the defeasance financing may also have an impact on government debt if these units borrow their funds or issue securities, or take over liabilities; it will then also have an impact on net lending/borrowing of the general government sector through the financing cost (interest).
+- 35. When undertaken by government, defeasance leads to an impoverishment of general government.
+There are three ways in which this occurs, according to the above rules: - when a capital transfer is recorded at the time a government unit buys the involved assets or directly covers the losses linked to such assets: this has a direct impact on its net lending/borrowing at the time the transfer is recorded; - when government acts through its guarantee: this has an impact on its net lending/borrowing at the time the guarantee is called, according to the rules set in the current Manual (VII.4); - when the assets bought by a government unit are loans which have been transferred without the recording of a capital transfer.
+This has an impact on government net lending/borrowing if the loans are cancelled to the benefit of the debtor and, on some exceptional occasions, when there is evidence that the debtor no longer exists and that no other unit is responsible for its debt, through an other change in the volume of assets.